 When crafting your resume education information should be displayed somewhere on the page.
 Learn where it should go here.

-In this lesson, you'll learn how to craft your educational background and what information you should include.
+In this lesson, you'll learn how to craft your educational background, as well as what information you should include.

-The education section tells an employer if you meet the educational requirements for a particular position.
-All resumes should include an education section, regardless of the level of education you have achieved.
+The Education section tells an employer if you meet the educational requirements for a particular position.
+Your resume should always include this section, regardless of the level of education you have achieved.

 To highlight your education, put this section directly below your career objective or summary of qualifications.
 To de-emphasize it, put this section last.
 To see examples of different ways to present your educational background on your resume, see the profiles below.

-Ashley is a recent graduate with work experience that is not in her career field, therefore she has placed her education toward the top of her resume before her work experience.
+Ashley is a recent graduate with work experience that is not in her career field, so she has placed her education toward the top of her resume before her work experience.
 Her education includes the name of the college, location, date of graduation and degree awarded.
-She has also listed her high Grade Point Average of 3.75.
+She has also listed her high grade point average (GPA) of 3.75.
 However, you do not have to list your GPA on your resume, especially if it is low.
-Recent graduates may also wish to describe their program of study along with a list of relevant coursework as Ashley has done.
+Recent graduates may also want to describe their program of study along with a list of relevant coursework, as Ashley has done.

 Zachary listed his education at the bottom of his resume because he has extensive work experience and it has been some time since he graduated.
-If you have more than one degree, as Zachary does, then you should list them in chronological order.
 Notice that Zachary does not include the dates he earned his degrees.
-Some hiring managers use your date of graduation to determine your approximate age and may discriminate against you based on your age.
+Some hiring managers use your date of graduation to determine your approximate age and may discriminate against you based on this information.
 You may choose to not include your graduation dates if you think it will be a disadvantage.

-Georgia's education includes not only her degree, but also her more recent certifications.
-She has listed her education chronologically, but you may also choose to list certifications under a separate heading.
-Make sure you include the school/organization name, location and certification awarded for any non-degree educational program.
-Georgia also chose to list the awards, achievements and prominent positions she held while she was earning her Bachelor's degree in addition to her major and minor.
+Jordan's education includes not only her degree but also her more recent certifications.
+She has listed her education chronologically, but you can also choose to list certifications under a separate heading.
+Make sure to include the school/organization name, location, and certification awarded for any non-degree educational program.

 You will be working only in the Education portion of this document for this activity.
 Please refer to the following picture: